danielehc/katacoda-scenarios/consul-terraform-sync-intro/step0.md

 Using the `Consul UI` tab you can also access the Consul UI for the datacenter.

 To view all the content in the UI you will need to login using a token.
-YOu can use the master token for that.
+You can use the master token for that.

 `echo $CONSUL_HTTP_TOKEN`{{execute T1}}